grplyler/offt/README.md

-# FFTO - Fast Fourier Transform for Odin
+# OFFT - Fast Fourier Transform for Odin

 A high-performance, in-place FFT library written in Odin, optimized for SDR (Software Defined Radio) applications and real-time signal processing.